Ultra-processed food

 Two markers reliably flag a Group 4 food.
 The first is an ingredient list containing things you cannot buy at a supermarket for home cooking — soy protein isolate, maltodextrin, interesterified oils, hydrolysed proteins.
 The second is the cluster of cosmetic additives at the end of an ingredient list — emulsifiers, thickeners, artificial colours, flavour enhancers, non-caloric sweeteners.

-The classification has critics.
-Some food scientists argue the boundary is fuzzy and that the harms reduce to the underlying nutrient profile — high salt, sugar, fat; low fibre.[1]
-The counter-evidence is that the harm signal persists after adjusting for nutrient quality in cohort after cohort — meaning the structural and chemical alterations of processing matter on top of what's on the nutrition label.[2]
+The classification has serious critics.
+Independent academics argue NOVA conflates formulation (which ingredients are used) with processing (industrial treatment), that the boundary is poorly reproducible — researchers and databases disagree on how to classify the same product — and that much of the harm may reduce to the underlying nutrient profile.[1]
+Note that the most prominent industry critique comes from a food-manufacturing trade body, an interested party.[2]
+The counter-evidence is that the harm signal often persists after adjusting for nutrient quality in cohort after cohort, suggesting structural and chemical alterations of processing may matter on top of the nutrition label — though, as above, this remains contested.[3]

 What the evidence actually shows